sparkflows/fire-tools/jupyter-docker/README.md

 This document describes the steps to create a Docker image which would execute the Jupyter Notebook.

-In order to process and parameters and to send output results to the App a library is made available as a wheel file.
+In order to process the parameters and to send output results to the App a library is made available as a wheel file.

 fire_notebook-3.1.0-py3-none-any.whl

+The latest wheel files are available at : https://docs.sparkflows.io/en/latest/release-notes/binaries.html

 ### fire_notebook-3.1.0-py3-none-any.whl